wp-plugins/jsl3-facebook-wall-feed/readme.txt

         width: 85%
     }

+= Why is my token set to expire in less than 24 hours? =

+I am not sure why Facebook will give some users a short-lived token.
+Facebook will only allow you to attempt to renew your token once per 24 hours.
+Try waiting 24 hours from the last time you clicked "Save Changes" on the settings page for the plugin, then try again.
+If you do not get a token that lasts about 60 days, then you may want to try creating a new Facebook App for the plugin.

+= What does the error “OAuthException: Error validating access token: Session has expired at unix time [UNIX TIME].
+The current unix time is [UNIX TIME]” mean? =

+It means your access token has expired.
+Go to the settings page for the plugin and click "Save Changes" to renew your token.

 = What does the error "OAuthException: Error validating access token: The session has been invalidated because the user has changed the password" mean? =

 It usually means you changed your Facebook password recently.
 Go to the